SuicV/Scanner-web/README.md

 ```console
 [YOUR-COMMAND-LINE] ~/scanner-web $ python3 scannerweb.py --dork /home/mylist.txt -e BING | GOOGLE
 ```
-for engines you can use only google or bing
+for engines you can use multiple engins by separate them with `|`